Healthcare in Thailand

 Note that most private hospitals in Thailand will offer you the so-called “pregnancy package”.
 Pregnancy packages include a set of services from prenatal care to delivery and postnatal care and are offered at a set price.

-Purchasing a “pregnancy package” is often more cost-efficient than paying for each of the delivery services you might need one by one.
+Purchasing a “pregnancy package” is often more cost-efficient than paying for each of the delivery services you might need individually.

 The total cost of having a baby in Thailand depends on the pregnancy package you have chosen and the hospital you plan to have your baby in.
 If you need additional services (like a C-section or more days at the hospital), you should be ready for additional costs.

-The cost of the standard baby delivery packages in Thailand starts at about THB 95,000.
-If the mother needs a C-section, the cost of the package will go up to THB 133,000.
+The cost of standard baby delivery packages in Thailand starts at about THB 95,000.
+If the mother needs a C-section, the package will cost THB 133,000.

 Health emergencies in Thailand